openshift/enhancements/enhancements/insights/rapid-recommendations.md

 https://console.redhat.com/api/gathering/v2/%s/gathering_rules.json
 ```

-The `%s` parameter is the OCP version of the Insights Operator as set in the `.status.versions` map
+The `%s` parameter is the OCP version provided (by the ClusterVersionOpeartor) as `RELEASE_VERSION`
-of the Insights `clusteroperator.config.openshift.io` resource (consider partially upgraded clusters).
+environment variable in the Insights Operator deployment (this should prevent any version skew between
+the actual operator version and the remote configuration version).
 The remote configuration service will be responsible for serving configuration that can be
 successfully processed by an Insights Operator of the given version.